DSR-RHIT/me447-visualizing-data/cm/admin-03_syllabus.md

 Procedures](http://www.rose-hulman.edu/campus-life/student-services/registrar/rules-and-procedures/discipline-and-suspension.html).)
 It is my policy to follow the letter and intent of the Rules and Procedures regarding academic misconduct.

+## academic accommodations

+I understand that “invisible” disabilities (learning and attention deficit disorders, chronic fatigue syndrome, clinical depression, etc.) can significantly affect a student’s academic performance.
+I strongly encourage students to document special academic needs with staff at the Office of Student Affairs, and then to contact me as soon as possible so that we can work together to provide recommended academic accommodations while protecting your privacy.
+It is the student’s responsibility to request any approved, documented academic accommodations at least *one week* in advance of the event.

 ## caveat